hartwigmedical/hmftools/serve/README.md

 ## Outputs

-Clinical evidence is generated in the following datamodel:
+SERVE generates clinical evidence in the following datamodel:
  - Treatment
  - Cancer type (including DOID) for which the treatment is on-label.
  - Tier / Evidence level of the treatment
  - Direction (Responsive for the treatment or resistant to the treatment)
+ - A set of URLs with extra information about the evidence (could be a publication, or a general website)

 The following genomic events can be mapped to clinical evidence:
  - Genome-wide events such as signatures or MSI status